-On 26 September 2019 the IASB published the document Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7) in connection with the potential effects that the reform of the IBOR interbank rates (e.g. LIBOR, EURIBOR and TIBOR) might have on disclosure.
+on 26 September 2019 the IASB published the document Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7) in connection with the potential effects that the reform of the IBOR interbank rates (e.g. LIBOR, EURIBOR and TIBOR) might have on disclosure.
 These rates are taken as reference in the hedging contracts pursuant to IFRS 9 and IAS 39, but the recent market developments have challenged long-term usability.
-In the case of switching over to other benchmarks, the changes in interest rates (amendments to IFRS 9, IAS 39 and IFRS 7) should not significantly alter the hedged cash flows and the cash flows of the hedged instrument; they will not be usable to prevent other consequences arising from the reform of the interest rate benchmark (if a hedging contract no longer meets the requirements for hedging accounting due to reasons other than those specified by the amendments, interruption of the hedging contracts of the entity are affected by the amendments.
+In the case of switching over to other benchmarks, the changes in interest rates (amendments to IFRS 9, IAS 39 and IFRS 7) should not significantly alter the hedged cash flows and the cash flows of the hedged instrument; they will not be usable to prevent other consequences arising from the reform of the interest rate benchmark (if a hedging contract no longer meets the requirements for hedging accounting due to reasons other than those specified by the amendments, interruption of the hedging accounting is required); they will require specific information on the extent to which the hedging contracts of the entity are affected by the amendments.
 The amendments are in effect for the years commencing 1 January 2020 or afterwards; early application is allowed.

-15.2.7 Business combination transactions
+7) Business combination transactions